carls31/positioning-homeworks/README.md

 # positioning-lab
-collections of the class works of the course "Positioning and Location Based Services" at Politecnico di Milano
+collection of the class works of the course "Positioning and Location Based Services" at Politecnico di Milano